DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/5 Series Types/CommonSeries/label/format.md

 Formats the point value before it will be displayed in the point label.

 ---
-This option accepts an object whose fields are described in the [format](/api-reference/50%20Common/Object%20Structures/format '/Documentation/ApiReference/Common/Object_Structures/format/') section.
+This property accepts an object whose fields are described in the [format](/api-reference/50%20Common/Object%20Structures/format '/Documentation/ApiReference/Common/Object_Structures/format/') section.
 However, there is one more field, called **percentPrecision**, which is available only to full-stacked-like series, where one point always has an absolute and a percentage value.
 The **percentPrecision** field specifies how many digits after the decimal point to save in the percentage value.
 See an example in the following code.

     format: {
         type: "fixedPoint", // the format of absolute values